dpw982/git_masterclass/git.md

 ___
 # git init
 Git init allows you to initialize a git repository on your local machine.
 If you want to store it on github you can upload the project you created locally, by following the instructions when creating a new repository on github.
-(Generally I prefer just to create and upload the repo manually using githubs GUI, but thats personal preference)
+Generally I prefer just to create and upload the repo manually using githubs GUI, but thats personal preference

-`git init"`
+`git init`

 ___

-git clone
+# git clone
+Git clone is used to clone a git repository.
+It takes a URL as argument, and saves a local working copy of a remote repository's source code.
+When you have cloned a repository you can push and pull changes from the remote repository to your local working copy.

+`git clone git@github.com:"user name on github"/"name of repo".git`

 git status
 git pull
 git push